SportsX — Cookie Policy

 3.3 Cookies set by Subprocessors performing service functions

-Some Subprocessors enumerated in our Privacy Policy and Data Processing Addendum (Schedule 2) set cookies in the course of performing their service function:
+Some Subprocessors enumerated in our Privacy Policy Section 7.2 and Data Processing Addendum (Schedule 2) set cookies in the course of performing their service function:

 These cookies are loaded for service-functional reasons (security and fraud prevention).
 They are not used for marketing, behavioural advertising, or cross-site tracking.